CenterForOpenScience/SHARE/how-to/run-locally.md

 docker-compose run --rm --no-deps worker bash
 ```
 this will open a bash prompt within a temporary `worker` container -- from here we can
-use SHARE's python environment, including django's `manage.py` and SHARE's own `sharectl`
+run commands within SHARE's environment, including django's `manage.py` and SHARE's own
-utility (defined in `share/bin/`)
+`sharectl` utility (defined in `share/bin/`)

-from the docker shell, use django's `migrate` command to set up tables in postgres:
+from within that worker shell, use django's `migrate` command to set up tables in postgres:
 ```
 python manage.py migrate
 ```
-and use `sharectl` to set up indexes in elasticsearch:
+...and use `sharectl` to set up indexes in elasticsearch:
 ```
 sharectl search setup --initial
 ```